 At first sight, it seems that the data validate this hypothesis, regardless of the methodology.
-As we can see in graphs 4 and 5, it seems clear that there is a negative correlation between fiscal balances and GDPpc.
+As we can see in figures 4 and 5, it seems clear that there is a negative correlation between fiscal balances and per capita GDP.

-Therefore, apparently rich regions present fiscal imbalances, while poorer regions present positive fiscal balances.
+Therefore, apparently rich regions present negative fiscal imbalances, while poorer regions present positive fiscal balances.
 However, certain clarifications need to be considered.